Lucas-Nardi/Speech-4-Gaming/README.md

 **Note1:** If your python vesion is not one of this (3.9, 3.8, 3.7, 3.6, 3.5,3.4 or 2.7), please download one of then on the [website](https://www.python.org/downloads/windows/).

 **Note2:** If your python version is above 3.9 visit this [website](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio) to download the last package named pyAudio.
-On this website choose the file acording to your python version (3.9, 3.8, 3.7, 3.6, 3.5,3.4 or 2.7) and the windows version bit (64bits, 32 bits).
+On this website choose the file acording to your python version and the windows SO system(64bits, 32 bits).

-    `pip install pyAudio_file/PyAudio-0.2.11-cp(Python version)-cp(Python version)-win_amd64.whl` for windows 64(bits)`
+    `pip install pyAudio_file/PyAudio-0.2.11-cp<Python version>-cp<Python version>-win_amd<SO System>.whl`

+Example:

 if your python version is 3.9 use this code